belgattitude/php-java-bridge/README.md

 ## Disclaimer

 > This fork have been made on the *no-longer maintained* sourceforge [CVS PHP/Java bridge repository](https://sourceforge.net/p/php-java-bridge/code/) and
-> is based on the latest official release (6.2.1) excluding all history versions (cleanup from the CVS repo).
+> is based on the latest official release (6.2.1) excluding all previous versions and history (cleanup from the CVS repo).
 > See the [CHANGELOG.md](https://github.com/belgattitude/php-java-bridge/blob/master/CHANGELOG.md) or have a look to the [CHANGESET](https://github.com/belgattitude/php-java-bridge/compare/Original-6.2.1...master).
 > A copy of the original 6.2.1 release is available on a [separate branch](https://github.com/belgattitude/php-java-bridge/tree/Original-6.2.1).
 All new changes are currently made on the master branch, releases starting at 6.2.10.